cn0047/stash/ed/arc/patterns.architectural/patterns.enterprise.md

 Link table with foreign keys to the tables that are linked by the association (many-to-many).

 **Dependent Mapping**
-When you have an object that’s only referred to by one other object,
+When you have an object that's only referred to by one other object,

 **Embedded Value**
-Maps an object into several fields of another object’s table.
+Maps an object into several fields of another object's table.

 **Serialized LOB**
 Saves a graph of objects by serializing them into a single large object (LOB), which it stores in a DB field.

 **Single Table Inheritance**
 Represents an inheritance hierarchy of classes as single table that has columns for all fields of various classes.

 **Class Table Inheritance**
 Represents an inheritance hierarchy of classes with one table for each class.